Allison family: Loraine Allison Identification Project

-In December 2013, the Loraine Allison Identification Project announced results of mitochondrial DNA testing performed on a sample donated by a female-line descendant of Kramer and descendants of the Allisons.
+In December 2013, the Loraine Allison Identification Project announced the results of the mitochondrial DNA testing performed on a sample donated by a female-line descendant of Kramer and a female-line descendant of Bess' sister Maybelle.
 The test was performed by DNA Diagnostics Center, a facility accredited by the American Society of Crime Laboratory Directors.
-The results were negative, demonstrating that no genetic relationship existed between Kramer and the Allisons.
+The results were negative, demonstrating that no genetic relationship existed between Kramer and Loraine Allison.